MCT-master/mct-master.github.io/_posts/2019-10-15-b-team-physical-comp-day-1.md

 title:  "The B Team: To Heck and Back"
 date:   2019-10-15 18:00:00 +0200
 categories: physical-computing
-author: Jackson Goode, Magda, Simon Sandvik, and Jarle Steinhovden
+author: Jackson Goode, Magda Futyma, Simon Sandvik, and Jarle Steinhovden
 image: /assets/image/2019_10_15_stefanof_lastday.webp

 excerpt: "Today we began our experiments with some lofi hardware, simple contact mics, speakers, batteries, and some crocodile cables to connect it all.
 We left in pieces."